 Windows might be installed in an unsupported directory

-You might not have realized what is the issue here?
+You might not have realized what the issue is here.
 But there can be a lot of things that are going wrong here.
-This post aims to provide you possible solutions to this problem.
-Read on to find out how to fix unsupported directory issue.
+This post aims to provide you with possible solutions to this problem.
+Read on to find out how to fix the unsupported directory issue.

-What happens with some of the users is that there is a difference in versions of the installation media and the installed Windows.
+What happens with some users is that there is a difference in versions of the installation media and the installed Windows.
 E.g., you cannot use a Windows 10 Pro installation media to clean install Windows 10 Home.
 Also, check if your Windows is Single-Language or not.
-The problem can also arise if you are using a 32-bit installation media on a 64 bit Windows or vise-versa.
-Make sure that both installation media and current version belong to the same category of variants of Windows.
+The problem can also arise if you use a 32-bit installation media on a 64-bit Windows or vice-versa.
+Make sure that both installation media and the current version belong to the same category of variants of Windows.
 You can view most of the details about your computer by right-clicking the This PC icon and then opening Properties.
 Also, use the official Windows Installation Media Creation Tool to perform the installation.

-Did you at any point moved your ‘User’ folder?
-By ‘User’ folder we mean the folder located in ‘C:\Users\’ corresponding to your account.
-If this folder is not in place, then Windows might not be able to locate the files that are to be backed up before performing a fresh install.
+Did you at any point move your ‘User’ folder?
+By ‘User’ folder, we mean the folder located in ‘C:\Users\’ corresponding to your account.
+If this folder is not in place, then Windows might be unable to locate the files to be backed up before performing a fresh install.
 Try to move that folder back to its place, or you will be left with no other option than manually backing up this folder and performing a clean install.

-There are a few values in the registry, if changed can cause hinderance while upgrading or performing a fresh installation.
-These registry values might lead you to unsupported directory error.
+There are a few values in the registry, if changed, can cause hinderance while upgrading or performing a fresh installation.
+These registry values might lead you to an unsupported directory error.
 Hit Win + R and type regedit to open Registry Editor.
 Navigate to the following key:

-Now locate the registry value ProgramFilesDir and ensure that the corresponding value is C:\Program Files where C is the drive in which you have installed Windows previously.
+Now locate the registry value ProgramFilesDir and ensure that the corresponding value is C:\Program Files where C is the drive in which you previously installed Windows.

 So, these were some of the possible solutions to the unsupported directory issue.
 There is a possibility that you might not have fixed the issue even after performing these solutions.
-In all such cases, you can reach out to forums, and we have a very helpful Windows community out there.
+In all such cases, you can reach out to forums, and we have a very helpful Windows community.
 But if you cannot wait and want to perform the fresh install urgently, then what you can do is manually backup the files and folders to an external drive.
-And select the last option ‘Nothing’ and perform a clean install.
+And select the last option, ‘Nothing’ and perform a clean install.